How to register to vote in California

 • consent to the use of your DMV-stored digital signature to use California’s online voter registration system

-If you don’t have a California-issued ID or don’t want to provide consent for the use of your digital signature, you can still register to vote by mail or in person
+If you don't have a California-issued ID or don't want to provide consent for the use of your digital signature, you can use the California Online Voter Registration system to fill out an application.
+You must then print the form or request that your local election office print and mail the form to you.
+The printed form must be completed and returned to your local election office by mail or in person.

 Can I submit a voter registration application by mail before I turn 18?